-- Assist in meeting attainment goals; - Assist related regulations in gaining emission reductions; - Assist in the shortfall incentive funds; - Increase the use of zero emission vehicles; - Assist in state actions on cleaner technology; and - Reduce pollution burden in local communities.
+Assist in meeting attainment goals; Assist related regulations in gaining emission reductions; Assist in the shortfall incentive funds; Increase the use of zero emission vehicles; Assist in state actions on cleaner technology; and Reduce pollution burden in local communities.

-- Truck and Bus Regulation;
+Truck and Bus Regulation;

-- Advanced Clean Trucks (ACT) Regulation;
+Advanced Clean Trucks (ACT) Regulation;

-- Low NOx Omnibus; and
+Low NOx Omnibus; and

-- Heavy-Duty Inspection and Maintenance Program.
+Heavy-Duty Inspection and Maintenance Program.

 Rule 2305 requires annual compliance by applicable warehouse operators to implement emission reducing strategies based on the volume of truck traffic to each individual warehouse.
 Based on the volume of truck traffic each warehouse operator would earn/acquire points through a variety of flexible options.
 The Warehouse Actions and Investments to Reduce Emissions (WAIRE) Program is a menu-based point system that would award WAIRE Points for completing items of a prescribed menu.
 Warehouse operators can propose a site-specific strategy evaluated similar to the actions/investments on the WAIRE Menu, and upon approval could earn the warehouse operator WAIRE Points.
-There is a mitigation fee option, where the funds paid to the mitigation fee program would fund incentives for cleaner technologies back in the communities of the warehouse operator that paid the mitigation fee.
+There is a mitigation fee option, where the funds paid to the mitigation fee program would fund incentives for cleaner technologies back in the communities of the warehouse operator that paid the mitigation fee. <a href="During rule development, staff will consider technical feasibility, identify industry-specific affordability issues, cost-effectiveness and incremental cost-effectiveness, and may consider alternative compliance mechanisms.

-The WAIRE Program is a menu-based points system that allows warehouse operators the flexibility to implement a variety of clean technology actions off the prescribed WAIRE Menu, proposing other emission reducing actions, or paying a mitigation fee become incentives for the installation of zero emission (ZE) infrastructure or turning over an older diesel truck into an near-zero emission (NZE) or ZE replacement.
-Actions on the WAIRE Menu promote transportation electrification and fleet turnover to near-zero emissions trucks.
-Most the actions result in NOx and diesel particulate matter (DPM) reductions from truck activity or offsetting reliance on electricity from local natural gas-fired power plants reducing NOx emissions or reducing exposure at the local communities sited near warehouses.
+The WAIRE Program is a menu-based points system that allows warehouse operators the flexibility to implement a variety of clean technology actions off the prescribed WAIRE Menu, proposing other emission reducing actions, or paying a mitigation fee become incentives for the installation of zero emission (ZE) infrastructure or turning over an older diesel truck into an near-zerolow NOx emission (NZE) or ZE-zero emission replacement.
+Actions on the WAIRE Menu promote transportation electrification and fleet turnover to near-zerolow NOx emissions trucks.
+Most the actions result in NOx and diesel particulate matter (DPM) reductions from truck activity or offsetting reliance on electricity from local natural gasfired power plants reducing NOx emissions or reducing exposure at the local communities sited near warehouses.
 For the truck usage analysis of emission reductions, a retrospective analysis will be conducted based on the surplus reductions observed in the EMFAC model.